 Global Issues is the study of contemporary social, environmental and economic issues that affect Australia and the rest of the world.
-The study of Global Issues will introduce students to the challenges faced by developing nations in improving living standards, alleviating poverty and seeking equality for all.
-Students conduct research on a series of current affairs topics such as the Cost-of-living Crisis, continued impacts of colonisation and war and conflict.
-Duration
+The study of Global Issues will introduce students to challenges faced by society, plus develop their knowledge and understanding of key political global conflicts and their impacts.
+Throughout the course, students hone their research abilities of which they use to explore a series of current affairs topics such as the Cost-of-living Crisis, continued impacts of colonisation, war and conflict.

-- Define key concepts and terms and use them appropriately - Gather and interpret statistical data on the selected global issue/s - Identify and discuss factors that influence the selected global issue/s - Identify trends, patterns, similarities and differences in economic data and other information - Develop research skills - Evaluate the costs and benefits associated with action taken to address the selected global issue/s - Access and synthesise information gathered from a range of sources and draw conclusions
+- Define key concepts and terms and use them appropriately - Gather and interpret statistical data on the selected global issue/s - Identify and discuss factors that influence the selected alobal issue/s - Identify trends, patterns, similarities and differences in economic data and other information - Develop research skills - Evaluate the costs and benefits associated with action taken to address the selected global issue/s - Access and synthesise information gathered from a range of sources and draw conclusions